-English 252: Theater in England will be held in London from December 26, 2018–January 6, 2019.
+English 252: Theater in England.
+Scheduled for December 27, 2023 through January 7, 2024.
 The course is restricted to 15 students and carries four credits.
 Students will see approximately 20 plays.

 In recent years we have seen distinguished productions such as:

 - Patrick Stewart and David Tennant in Hamlet

 - Derek Jacobi in Twelfth Night

 - Michael Gambon and David Bradley in Pinter's No Man's Land